apache/james-project/src/adr/0049-deduplicated-blobs-gs-with-bloom-filters.md

 Not yet implemented.

-Proposes a simpl waye to implement an alternative to  [39.
+Proposes a simple way to implement an alternative to  [39.
 Distributed blob garbage collector](0039-distributed-blob-garbage-collector.md)

+### Changes

+2021-08-25: Edited to mention Cuckoo filters (Alternative).

 ## Context